-Get familiar with office programs like Windows, Excel and the MS Office suite in general.
-You need to have basic typing skills, although faster typing skills will help you save time as you enter customer information into the system.
+Get familiar with computer programs like Windows, Excel and the Microsoft Office suite in general.
+You also need to have basic typing skills, although faster typing skills will help you save time as you enter customer information and notes into the system.

-The call center will also train you on how to use their calling, recording and payroll systems.
+Beyond that, the call center will train you on how to use their calling, recording and payroll systems.
 You don’t have to know this before the job; you just need a willingness to learn.

-What to expect from a call center job
+What can I expect from a call center job?

-Depending on the company, you'll be making outbound calls, where you're contacting the customer, or inbound calls, where customers contact you.
+Depending on the company and your specific role, you'll be making outbound calls, where you're contacting the customer, or inbound calls, where customers contact you.

 Most call center jobs want you there 30-40 hours a week.
-The good news is that you can sign up for flexible shifts, which is perfect if you’re going to school.
-Call centers are usually open 24 hours a day, which means you can work the hours that fit your schedule.
+The good news is that you can sign up for flexible shifts, which is perfect if you’re going to school or have a family at home.
+Call centers are usually open 24 hours a day, which means you can often work the hours that fit your schedule.

 Call centers can be a high-stress job.
 You need to be a pretty smooth operator in this intense environment.
-Remember, these callers will be stressed and tired.
+You’ll have to be able to keep your cool under pressure, even if you have a caller yelling at you.
+Remember, these customers will be stressed and tired.
 Give them respect and you’ll get it in return.

 Call centers need people on-hand at all times, and that means your break times will be pretty strict.
 Use your breaks to decompress.
-Do breathing exercises at your desk when things get crazy.
+Do breathing exercises at your desk when things get crazy if that helps you.

 Another great benefit of working at a call center is that the dress code is pretty lax.
 Wear your own threads on the job and express yourself.
-Be sure to keep it comfortable and work-appropriate.
-PJs are still a no-no!
+Be sure to keep it comfortable and work appropriately.
+PJs in the office are still a no-no!

 Call center jobs give you a chance to be social and help people.
-It’s a great way to enjoy more flexibility and beef up your bank account.
+It’s a great way to enjoy more flexibility in a dynamic job while also beefing up your bank account.

-Sound up your alley?
+Sound right up your alley?
 Practice for your call center job search with these interview questions.
-Brush up your cover letter and interview skills to score a new job in no time.
+Brush up your cover letter, call center resume and interview skills to score a new job in no time.